 Even if you’re only slightly responsible, the shared fault rules can impact the value of your case.
 For example, if you are found to be 20% liable, your insurance settlement will be reduced by 20%.

 The insurance company will probably try to pin at least some of the fault on you.
 If they succeed, they can pay less than your full compensation.
-Our lawyers are here to minimize the impact of these insurance tactics and protect you.
+Our attorneys are here to minimize the impact of these insurance tactics and protect you.

 We’ll Fight to Recover Compensation for All of Your Car Accident Injuries